James Bellamy (Upstairs, Downstairs)

 Major The Honourable James Rupert Bellamy (1881 – October 1929) is a fictional character in the ITV period drama Upstairs, Downstairs, that was originally broadcast for five series from 1971 to 1975.
 He was portrayed by Simon Williams.

 James Bellamy is one of the main characters in Upstairs, Downstairs, appearing in 37 episodes, from the third episode of the first series "Board Wages" to the penultimate episode of the fifth and final series "All the King's Horses".
-Handsome, arrogant, irresponsible, and selfish, James is his mother's favorite child.
+Handsome, arrogant, irresponsible, and selfish, James is his mother's favourite child.
 James never truly recovers from her death on the Titanic in 1912.
 After a few unsuccessful relationships, James marries Hazel Forrest, but their happiness is short-lived due to their disparate backgrounds; she dies in the Spanish flu pandemic of 1918.
-James serves in the Great War but is seriously wounded at Passchendaele on the Western Front in 1917, and subsequently never finds a purpose in life or true love.
-He commits suicide in 1929, after losing his fortune in the Wall Street Crash.
+James serves in the Great War but is seriously wounded at Passchendaele on the Western Front in 1917 and subsequently never finds a purpose in life or true love.
+He commits suicide in 1929 after losing his fortune in the Wall Street crash.

 Early life

 While his birth date is never directly referenced, James Rupert Bellamy is likely born in the summer of 1881 (Lady Prudence, an old family friend, reminds his father that he was 30 years of age when he proposed to Hazel in November 1912, in the episode "A Family Secret".
 However, Hawkesworth explicitly states in the first novelisation of the show's scripts that James is 23 years old in 1904 making 1881 more than likely his birth year), the first child of Richard, a Conservative MP and Lady Marjorie Bellamy, the daughter of the 12th Earl of Southwold.
 He has a sister, Elizabeth who was born in 1886 (or 1887).
 James is portrayed as going to Eton and then attends the Royal Military Academy Sandhurst, and by 1904 he has been commissioned as a lieutenant in the Life Guards in the British Army.
-James is his mother's favourite, while he has a difficult relationship with his father, who finds his son weak and irresponsible.
+James is his mother's favourite, but he has a difficult relationship with his father, who finds his son weak and irresponsible.

 Beau of Lady Cynthia

-James was paired with Cynthia Cartwright (portrayed by Jessica Benton) in the episode "The Path of Duty."
+James was paired with Cynthia Cartwright (portrayed by Jessica Benton) in the episode "The Path of Duty".
 His sister Elizabeth and Cynthia Cartwright have their coming-out ball in May 1905 at Londonderry House.
 Elizabeth was due to be presented to the King and Queen by her Aunt Kate (Lady Castleton), but she ran away from the ball.
 Cynthia, James, Richard and Marjorie don't know what to do at the ball without Elizabeth.